tlpss/tlpss.github.io/_posts/2022-06-21-urstatepusher-1.md

 ### Gym Interface
-The dominant way of implementing the resulting MDP and providing the learning algorithm with an interface to the environment is through a [Gym interface](https://www.gymlibrary.ml/).
+The dominant way of implementing the resulting MDP and providing the learning algorithm with an interface to the environment is through a [Gym(nasium) interface](https://gymnasium.farama.org/).

 Interacting with a Gym environment follows the standard agent-environment interaction scheme and goes as follows: